The Challenge of Fascism

 - DOI: 10.1093/obo/9780199743292-0158

 Although fascism did not enter our vocabulary until 1919, it is highly controversial, partly because the range it encompasses, both geographically and chronologically, is hard to pin down.
 Fascism was hostile to both liberal democracy and Marxism, and it called for a strong state and tight national solidarity.
 But what counts as fascism remains much disputed.
 Fascism was invented in Italy and first came to power with Benito Mussolini’s government in 1922, so surely the Italian case must be included.
 Although Adolf Hitler’s movement in Germany went by a different name, National Socialism or Nazism, it recognized a strong kinship with Mussolini’s Fascism.
 Most take the Italian and German cases as central to “generic fascism,” the term used for the wider phenomenon, as distinguished from the specific Italian case.
 Still, striking differences existed between Italian Fascism and German Nazism, and some authorities insist that Nazi Germany was so singular that it is best excluded (see Ian Kershaw’s essay in Iordachi 2010, cited under Anthologies).
 For a powerful counterargument, see Eley 2013 (cited under German Nazism and Nazi Germany).
 Both regimes inspired movements elsewhere, and some are widely considered fascist whether or not they came to power.
-But the applicability to other regimes, such as Francisco Franco’s in Spain, is much disputed.
-But so are our criteria of differentiation.
+Still, the applicability to other regimes, such as Francisco Franco’s in Spain, is much disputed because our criteria of differentiation remain in dispute.
 Fascism is sometimes taken as “totalitarian” as opposed to merely “authoritarian,” but the utility of the authoritarianism/totalitarianism distinction has increasingly been called into question.
-Moreover, totalitarianism proves a problematic category, especially as it has been used to lump fascist with communist regimes, most notably the Soviet Union under Joseph Stalin.
+Moreover, totalitarianism itself proves a problematic category, especially as it has been used to lump fascist with communist regimes, most notably the Soviet Union under Joseph Stalin.
 As for fascism’s chronological range, it is surely anachronistic to apply the term before it was coined early in 1919, although antecedents can be found in earlier thinkers and political innovations.
 Most basically at issue is the applicability of “fascism” after the crushing defeat and dissolution of the Italian and German regimes in World War II.
 The term “neo-fascist” (or “neo-Nazi”) is used to refer to postwar political phenomena to distinguish them from the “classic” or “original” fascism of the era of the two world wars.
 Some dissidents embrace the neo-fascist label, but it remains highly charged politically, and it is sometimes applied as a term of abuse to political opponents who reject it.
 “Fascism” seems to have entered our political vocabulary for good, but whether it is an ongoing possibility or the product of a particular epoch that has passed into history remains disputed.

 Many relatively comprehensive studies accept the notion of generic fascism and are not limited to Italy and and/or Germany.
 Those that are included here consider short-term and longer-term preconditions for fascism, asking why it took root more readily in some countries than in others.
 However, this dimension is of special concern in works with a social science orientation, such as Mann 2004, Eatwell 2001, and Griffin 1993.
-With no implication of approval or long-term success, all reflect the tendency in recent decades to take fascism more seriously, as having revolutionary and modernizing aspirations of its own, and not to be dismissed as merely reactionary, as merely irrational, or as some revolt against modernity.
-Griffin 1993 has been especially influential, partly through its definition, but, though it claimed to discern a new consensus around Griffin’s culturalist approach, this work draws criticism in Paxton 2005, Eatwell 2001, and Mann 2004.
+With no implication of approval or long-term success, all reflect the tendency in recent decades to take fascism more seriously, as having revolutionary and modernizing aspirations of its own, and not to be dismissed as merely reactionary, as merely irrational, or as some misguided revolt against modernity.
+Griffin 1993 has been especially influential, partly through its definition, but, though Griffin himself subsequently claimed to discern a new consensus around his own culturalist approach, his book draws criticism in Paxton 2005, Eatwell 2001, and Mann 2004.
 Mann 2004 partly endorses the emphasis in Eatwell 2001 on the hard-headed, practical side of fascism as opposed to Griffin’s emphasis on myths of renewal.
 Written by a historian, Paxton 2005 differs with Griffin 1993 in eschewing definition up front and with Mann 2004 on the need and scope to establish some overarching framework or taxonomy for placing fascism.
 Paxton seeks first simply to tell the story, then to draw out what proved to be fascism’s defining features.
 Though this approach promises a certain openness, Paxton 2005 is less subtle and flexible than several of the others in its grasp of fascist aspirations.
 This includes Payne 1995, the author of which is especially willing to question the conventional wisdom, though Payne’s judgments have occasionally provoked controversy.
 Still, at 613 pages, Payne 1995 is not only the lengthiest but arguably the most comprehensive and authoritative overall.
 In contrast, Passmore 2002 is quite brief but provides a sophisticated introduction to the topic.
 Differences of emphases are found in all these studies.
 For example, Mann 2004 places more stress on violence than does either Griffin 1993 or Eatwell 2001.
 All have comparative dimensions, though the sustained comparison of the Italian and German regimes in practice in Morgan 2003 is especially helpful (see also Works Treating Both Italy and Germany).
 However, Morgan 2003 offers less than the others on the question of historical specificity and the scope for neo-fascism after 1945.
 Laqueur 1996 and Paxton 2005 are especially good in incorporating that dimension, and each notes that what might subsequently be called “fascism” is likely to take new and unforeseen forms.
 In contrast, Mann 2004 finds fascism dead and buried, at least in western Europe; contemporary populist anti-immigrant parties are simply too different from genuine fascism to count.
 Blamires and Jackson 2006 takes an especially expansive view of what might count as “fascism.”
 Mention should also be made of Philip Rees’s Biographical Dictionary of the Extreme Right since 1890 (New York: Simon and Schuster, 1990), which covers a wide variety of major fascists.
 In recent years there have been calls for a new agenda in fascist studies, with less emphasis on definition and classification and greater attention to the uncertainty and fluidity surrounding the political experiments of the period.
 A major corollary has been a focus on the web of transnational interaction in which fascist formations were embedded (see Entangled Histories: Fascism in International Interaction during the Era of the Two World Wars).

 Eatwell, Roger.
 “Universal Fascism?
 Approaches and Definitions.”
 In Fascism outside Europe: The European Impulse against Domestic Conditions in the Diffusion of Global Fascism.
 Edited by Stein Ugelvik Larsen, 15–45.
 Boulder, CO: Social Science Monographs, 2001.